-Outcomes will be available in 48-72 hours.
-You will receive an email from Be Safe with a link to follow for negative and inconclusive results.
+Outcomes are available in 48-72 hours.
+You will receive an email from Be SAFE with a link for negative and inconclusive results.
+An inconclusive result requires you to be retested.
 Students and employees with positive results will be contacted by phone (by Student Health and Wellness or Employee Health).
 You will receive a second email from My Chart when your medical record has been updated.
 If you need to print your outcome, please access MyChart.
 If you have any issues with MyChart, please call 434-243-2500.

 UVA Saliva Testing Lab